pombase/website/src/docs/faq/how-can-i-find-protein-localization-data.md

 localization, use the GO query in the [advanced search](/query) to find genes annotated to the relevant GO Cellular Component term(s).

-PomBase GO Cellular Component annotations include data from the whole-genome localization study (Matsuyama et al. 2006) as well as manually curated data from papers on small-scale experiments, and inferences from ortholog annotations.
+${database_name} GO Cellular Component annotations include data from the whole-genome localization study (Matsuyama et al. 2006) as well as manually curated data from papers on small-scale experiments, and inferences from ortholog annotations.
 Macromolecular complex